 some automated feedback on the reconstruction & quality of the result

 There will be a credit-based usage limit for each user.
 I will try to keep this limit as high as possible, but I will need to see how much load the servers will be able to handle.
-Anyway the system is designed to be scaleable and I intend to cover the cost with some kind of voluntary monthly subscription model.
+Anyway, the system is designed to be scalable, and I intend to cover the cost with some kind of voluntary monthly subscription model.

-In order to improve the systems capabilities, I will use the uploaded image sets to further test and refine the reconstruction algorithm.
-Please bare in mind not to upload any sensitive material.
+In order to improve the system's capabilities, I will use the uploaded image sets to further test and refine the reconstruction algorithm.
+Please bear in mind not to upload any sensitive material.

 no texture (yet)

-- result with reduced polygon count to 100k (which should be more then enough for most objects)
+- result with reduced polygon count to 100k (which should be more than enough for most objects)

 file storage 14 days